 For now, breast milk or formula will fully satisfy your baby.

 It won't be long before your baby will be reaching out and touching everything.
 But now, your baby depends on you to provide touch.
 Babies know they're loved and cared for when they're held, hugged, and kissed.

 Make it fun, too.
 Your baby will respond joyfully to a game of "This Little Piggy" as you touch your baby's toes or fingers.
 Introduce different textures and temperatures: the softness of a feather, the hardness of a wooden block, the cool feel of a window in winter.
 When babies feel the world around them, they learn about life.

 If you want a little reassurance that your baby's senses are working well, you can do some unscientific testing for yourself.

-For example, if you're worried about your baby's ability to see, notice if your baby watches your face closely.
+For example, if you're worried about your baby's vision, notice if your baby watches your face closely.
 Does your baby follow moving objects?
 Your baby may appear cross-eyed when trying to look at something that is close.
 This is normal in the first few months.
 Let your doctor know if your child's eyes turn in or out.

-If you're worried about your baby's ability to hear, ask yourself these questions:
+If you're worried about your baby's hearing, ask yourself these questions:

 - Does the baby startle at an unexpected sound?

 - Does the baby respond to the sound of my voice, even if he or she cannot see me?
 (Your baby's response might be to turn toward your voice, stop crying, smile, or get excited and move his or her arms and legs.)